-On behalf of Law Offices of Derrick E. George, P.C. posted in drunk driving charges on Thursday, November 30, 2017.
+On behalf of George Law, posted in drunk driving charges on Thursday, November 30, 2017.

 The holiday season is here, which means holiday celebrations where alcohol will likely be served.
 If you consume even just a few alcoholic beverages, the best decision is not to drive yourself home.
 Instead, have a friend or colleague take you home or call a taxi service.